Controversial comedian Ricky Gervais is making waves with his new stand-up show Humanity in which he discusses his weight gain, ageing and hair loss.

 There are two MHRA licensed and FDA approved medications clinically-proven to treat male pattern hair loss as long as there are still functioning hair follicles capable of producing hair.
 This is the case in the vast majority of men where the area affected by the hereditary condition – the top of the scalp, from the hairline to the crown – is not bald.
 Baldness presents as smooth, shiny skin indicating the follicles are no longer active.
 As long as there is hair on the scalp – even if it is thinning – there is a chance that this may be a viable option and a hair loss specialist will be able to determine whether or not this is a worthwhile pursuit on a case-by-case basis during consultations.

-The two key drugs used are finasteride 1mg and minoxidil and these can be used separately or, as Belgravia specialists tend to advise dependant upon a patient’s medical needs, together as part of a combination course.
+The two key drugs used are finasteride 1mg and minoxidil and these can be used separately or simultaneously where suitable.
 Each comes at Male Pattern Baldness from a different angle; whilst the one-a-day tablet finasteride 1mg inhibits the production of dihydrotestosterone (DHT) – the hormone which binds to the affected hair follicles, causing thinning hair and receding – whilst applying appropriate formulations of high strength minoxidil straight to the scalp can help to encourage accelerated hair growth.
 The latter can be particularly helpful in cases of stubborn hair loss, such as a receding hairline or thinning crown.

-In addition to the pharmaceutical element of treatment, additional supporting products and therapies can be used.
-Belgravia offers a range of hair growth boosters to clients, including low level laser therapy devices, such as the LaserBand, designed to stimulate the hair follicles, and the clinic’s exclusive nutritional food supplement Hair Vitalics for Men which includes a wealth of premium vitamins, minerals, amino acids and botanicals, including selenium, biotin and zinc to assist in maintaining healthy hair growth.
+In addition to the pharmaceutical element of treatment, additional hair growth supporting products can be used, including low level laser therapy devices, such as the LaserBand, designed to stimulate the hair follicles, and the targeted food supplement Hair Vitalics for Men which includes a wealth of premium vitamins, minerals, amino acids and botanicals, including selenium, biotin and zinc to assist in maintaining normal healthy hair growth.

 Whilst this approach cannot guarantee a head of hair like Uncle Reginald’s, it is certainly more discreet – and balloon-friendly.